-In order to win a trophy in any net competition players must be in provide an up to date handicap certificate or CDH number one week before the competition date
+In order to win a trophy in any net competition players must be in provide an up to date handicap certificate or WHS number one week before the competition date

 Trophies held for return the next year are the responsibility of the school.
 Trophies not returned for the following year will be deemed lost and charged to the school.

 Students that do not stay for prize giving will forfeit their trophy and prize which will be used for the following year.